Time to invest in a brave new world

 Do you want to stash this year’s allowance in emerging and frontier markets?
 We look at your options

-Yet in the past year things have started to turn round and emerging markets are again heading upwards.
+Yet in the past year, things have started to turn round and emerging markets are again heading upwards.
 We examine the prospects for emerging and frontier markets and whether it makes sense to put some of your Isa money into these “high-risk, high-reward” regions.
+If you come out of this and feel like you want to invest, then you may want to have professional support with this by checking out https://investorjunkie.com/stock-brokers/best-online-brokerage/ as well as other stock market help, so you are going down the avenue you want.

 Carlos Hardenberg, the successor to Mark Mobius as lead manager of Templeton’s flagship Emerging Markets investment trust, says investors in emerging markets were disappointed when share prices stopped rising in 2011.
 Then, when the worst didn’t happen, they slowly started to recover confidence.